THE EXERCISE OF FAITH

 All things are possible with God.
 Let us have faith in God, wait patiently for Him, obey Him sternly in every detail, not faint because of fear, unbelief, or weariness, and in due season we shall reap.

-Now the just shall live by faith: but if any man draw back, my soul shall have no pleasure in him.
+Now the just shall live by faith; but if anyone draws back, My soul has no pleasure in him.”
 (Hebrews 10:38)

 The expression “the just shall live by faith” originated in the Old Testament.
 The concept is not unique to the New Testament.

-Behold, his soul which is lifted up is not upright in him: but the just shall live by his faith.
+“Behold the proud, His soul is not upright in him; but the just [righteous] shall live by his faith.
 (Habakkuk 2:4)

 It is not always easy to press forward in faith.
 But we must do this instead of shrinking back from the battle.
 God takes no pleasure in those who throw away their confidence, who are not willing to persevere, who turn away in fear and unbelief from the pressures of life, hoping to please their flesh and soul.